Detailed course offerings (Time Schedule) are available for

 Examines lifestyle systems development process and tools, project management and team coordination, analysis of health information systems, and user requirements.
 Prerequisite: HIHIM 420.

-HIHIM 450 Organizational Theory in Health Facilities and Healthcare Delivery (3)
+HIHIM 450 Healthcare Delivery and Policy (3)

 Addresses the organization of healthcare services across the spectrum of healthcare delivery systems - both governmental (federal, state, local) and private.
 Financing of healthcare services and related policy issues are explored.